 This saves you from the trouble of making things back to normal after every time your prioritized computing is over with.

 Now, before we start our tutorial, let’s give you an overview of the grades in priority settings.

 Priority levels in Windows 10 programs

 You’ll find the below six priority levels in Windows 10:

 - Below Normal

 Currently, your PC is running every program on the Normal priority level.
-At this level, the processing power is being equally distributed between the multiple programs.
+At this level, the processing power is equally distributed between the multiple programs.

 However, if you wish, you can modify this distribution and choose certain programs to consume more/less processing power, thus having a and lower for a temporary time period or even permanently if that’s your choice.

 Ideal priority level